funk-team/funkLang/README.md

 * [David Beesley](https://www.linkedin.com/in/davidjbeesley/)
 * [Jan Wirth](https://www.linkedin.com/in/janwirth/)

-If you ever want to chat about life, love or funk, [book a video call](https://calendly.com/david-beesley-funk/beta-program/) with David anytime you want.
+If you ever want to chat about life, love or funk, book a video call with [David](https://calendly.com/david-beesley-funk/beta-program/) or [Jan](https://koalendar.com/events/meet-with-jan-wirth) anytime you want.